Skip to main content

 grantley hall history

-In 2015, Valeria Sykes and her family embarked with a vision of transforming The Grantley Estate from something unseen and tired into a property that Yorkshire could be proud of.
+In 2015, Valeria Sykes and her family bought Grantley Hall with a vision of transforming it from something unseen and tired into a property that Yorkshire could be proud of.

 The Sykes Family